frequent ones on this page. Be sure to read our older

 Q. Can I hang a political poster in the Roxy window (or inside)?

-A. Sorry, we do not display political posters -- or any posters, for that matter, other than movie posters.
+A. Sorry, we do not display political posters -- or any posters, for that matter, other than our own posters.
 We made a decision long ago that, in the interest of pleasing as many people as possible, it would be better not to hang anybody's posters, thereby treating everyone equally.

-Q. I noticed a certain poster hanging near the popcorn machine, and now it's gone.
+Q. I noticed a certain poster hanging in the theatre, and now it's gone.
 Does that mean the Roxy won't play that movie after all?

 A. Maybe, but not definitely.
 You should look around the lobby and see if the poster was just moved.
-Since the concession area is the highest-traffic area of the theatre, we tend to place a poster next to the popcorn machine that we feel will appeal to the audience expected for the feature film we're showing.
-On a similar note, we place posters appealing to adults in the balcony stairway; posters appealing to women go in the ladies restroom lounge; and our lighted poster case in the lobby is usually devoted to a movie we feel might be an upcoming "event picture."
-Miscellaneous posters go in the hallways leading to the auditorium, and the next two movies we're playing are advertised in our outside display windows.
-We routinely move posters around to expose them to the highest number of people.
+We place posters appealing to adults in the balcony stairway; posters appealing to women go in the ladies restroom lounge; and our lighted poster case in the lobby is usually devoted to a movie we feel might be an upcoming "event picture."
+Miscellaneous posters go in the hallways leading to the auditorium, and the next two movies we're expecting to play are advertised in our outside display windows.

 Q. I notice that many of the movie posters have a piece of "black tape" covering something on the bottom.
 What's being covered up?